HEGSRR/RPl-Spielman-2020/docs/report/analysis_plan.md

 **Standard Metadata**

-- `Abstract`: Brief description of the data source
+- `Abstract`: The 5-year ACS provides estimates surrounding demographic information in the USA.
+These estimates are more reliable than 1-year and 3-year estimates but less reliable than decennial census data.
+On the other hand, 5-year estimates are less current than 1-year and 3-year estimates because they represent measurements taken over 60 months.
+See the [census website](https://www.census.gov/programs-surveys/acs/guidance/estimates.html) for more details.
 - `Spatial Coverage`: United States
-- `Spatial Resolution`: county and county-equivalents
+- `Spatial Resolution`: County and county-equivalents
-- `Spatial Reference System`: Specify the geographic or projected coordinate system for the study
+- `Spatial Reference System`: None, just attribute data
 - `Temporal Coverage`: 2008-2012
 - `Temporal Resolution`: One-time observations
-- `Lineage`: Obtained directly from the census via API
+- `Lineage`: Obtained directly from the census via API (ADD LINEAGE OF SPIELMAN DATA?)
-- `Distribution`: Describe how the data is distributed, including any persistent identifier (e.g. DOI) or URL for data access
+- `Distribution`: This data is distributed via a census API.
+See the detailed tables on the [census website](https://www.census.gov/data/developers/data-sets/acs-5year/2012.html) and instructions for drawing census data directly into python on the [pygris website](https://walker-data.com/pygris/)
-- `Constraints`: Legal constraints for *access* or *use* to protect *privacy* or *intellectual property rights*
+- `Constraints`: Legal constraints for *access* or *use* to protect *privacy* or *intellectual property rights* (ADD)
-- `Data Quality`: State result of quality assessment or state "Quality unknown"
+- `Data Quality`: State result of quality assessment or state "Quality unknown" (ADD)
 - `Variables`: For each variable, enter the following information.
 If you have two or more variables per data source, you may want to present this information in table form (shown below)
   - `Label`: variable name as used in the data or code
   - `Alias`: intuitive natural language name